Shadyman424/odin-recipes/README.md

         with links to a few recipes

 i will come back and add on whathave i learned so far and what has been implemented while making this project.

+14th january i started this project, created the home page with 3 different recipes 15th Jan: Added a homepage button on every recipe page